Points of Interest

 DOWNHILL SKIING -- Sugarbush, Sugarbush North and Mad River Glen combine in Fayston, Warren and Waitsfield to provide one of the nation's most complete ski resorts.
 Central Vermont gives you the best skiing, cross-country or downhill, in the East.

 WARREN AIRPORT -- Warren-Sugarbush Airport is operated by the Sugarbush Soaring Association.
-One of the world's premier soaring sites with a soaring club, flight instruction, glider rides, glider rental, and summer soaring camps for teenagers.
-802-496-2290.
+One of the world's premier soaring sites with a soaring club, flight instruction, glider rides and rentals.

 OUTDOOR RECREATION -- A wide variety of outdoor summer activies is available.
 A click here will provide an overview and links to more information.